 10. Redirect back to the conflict focus if necessary.

-Use acknowledgment/empathy statements, monitor your tone and use reassuring comments first, where appropriate.
+Use acknowledgment/empathy statements, check your tone and use reassuring comments first.

 How to redirect back to the core conflict focus